 But these naturally beautiful trees mix surprisingly well with the tropical foliage and bright flowers of South Florida.

-Hollies can be shrubby or tree like, shaped for a manicured appearance into teardrops, lollipops (like the East Palatka holly pictured) or even small shade trees.
+Hollies can be shrubby or tree like, shaped for a manicured appearance into teardrops, lollipops (like the East Palatka holly pictured above) or even small shade trees.

 Or they can be left to grow naturally - unclipped holly trees often have an attractive weepy look with full-to-the-ground foliage.